pavango/python_programs/README.md

 # python_programs:

-#### I Created This Repositories To Learn The Python Programing Language.
+#### I Created This Repositorie To Learn The Python Programing Language.